This blog may contain affiliate links. Read our disclosure policy for more info.

 Downhill section to Iris Burn Hut

-After about 6.5 hours ok hiking with tons of stops we made to Iris Burn Hut and Campsite.
+After about 6.5 hours of hiking with tons of stops, we made it to Iris Burn Hut and Campsite.
 While Day 2 was definitely the most scenic, it was also the most challenging – but definitely worth it!

 Night 2 – Iris Burn Hut/Campsite

-For locals, the price difference between staying in the hut and camping is just over $40 per person, but for international tourists, the price difference is about $90 per person.
+For locals, the price difference between staying in the hut and camping is just over $45 NZD per person, but for international tourists, the price difference is about $70 per person.

 At the campsite, we did have a water tank for drinking and cooking, as well as a shelter for cooking, picnic tables, and drop toilets.
 It wasn’t fancy by any means, but it did the trick!

 Related Read: The scenic drive from Te Anau to Milford Sound is the best way to reach Milford!

 Day 3 – Iris Burn to Moturau Hut

 On day 3 we woke up late, and by late, I mean very late!
 Dan and I had a terrible sleep thanks to an allergic reaction I had to our bug repellent.